PrefectHQ/prefect/docs/core/concepts/schedules.md

 ## Overview

 Prefect assumes that flows can be run at any time, for any reason.
 However, it is often useful to automate flow runs at certain times.
-Prefect assumes that flows can be run at any time, for any reason.
-However, it is often useful to automate flow runs at certain times.
 Simple schedules can be attached to Flows via the `schedule` keyword argument.
 For more detailed or complex schedules, Prefect provides a versatile `Schedule` object.

 ## Simple Schedules